ShubhamDaS-IIT-Dhanbad/NEURA_DYNAMICS_INVOICE_PROJECT_BACKEND/README.md

-# Invoice Management Backend - Django
+# Invoice Management Backend - Django[backend not deployed.... working on it...and also integrating to frontend]

 This is the backend server built with Django, specifically for managing invoices.
 The application supports operations to **Create, Read, Update, and Delete (CRUD)** invoices.
 Unlike traditional relational databases, this system uses a **JSON file** (`invoices.json`) to store and manage invoice data.